Sharpness Scoring

 - Click Score Sharpness (scope icon) in the toolbar above the grid.

-- A Scoring… label replaces the button while analysis runs.
-Progress is bounded — at most six images are analysed concurrently to avoid saturating disk I/O.
+- A Scoring… label replaces the button while analysis runs (up to six images concurrently).

-- When complete, a coloured score badge appears on every thumbnail and the grid re-sorts automatically with the sharpest frames first.
+- When complete, a coloured score badge appears on every thumbnail and the grid re-sorts sharpest-first.

 Reading the Score Badge